-The figures Fig. 2 and Fig. 3 compare the results from shear strength tests of steel sheet, aluminium alloy sheet and titanium sheet adhesive joints bonded using two pressure-sensitive adhesive tape.
-Specifically, Fig. 2 reports on the strength performance of these joints and Fig. 3 compares the elongation at break of joints under testing conditions.
-The designations in the charts in Fig. 2 and Fig. 3 have been adopted in accordance with the designations presented in Table 5.
+2.1 Mechanical Properties of Adhesive Joints - RT Variant: Conditioning in Room Temperature titanium sheet adhesive joints bonded using two pressure-sensitive adhesive tapes.
+Specifically, Fig. 2 reports the strength performance of these joints, and Fig. 3 compares the elongation at break of joints under testing conditions.
+The designations in the charts in Figs. 2 and 3 have been adopted in accordance with the designations presented in Table 5.